raviclalwani/mygoodreads/README.md

-# eBay React Coding Exercise Repo
-Thank you for your interest in eBay Engineering Team.
-This repo contains exercises used in eBay's recruitment process.
-These exercises are used for all frontend engineering roles, at all levels.

 Please complete the coding exercises below, upload code to a personal git repo, and share the link to your repo.

 #### Please don't fork this repo.
 Download/Clone the repository, finish the exercise and upload it as a new repository in your github account.
 Share with us the link for that repository